IndomieGorengSatu/Mie/README.md

-## Why are fish so smart?
-Because they live in schools!
+## Why do birds fly south for the winter?
+Because it's too far to walk.